sudheerj/vuejs-interview-questions/README.md

 1. v-if only renders the element to the DOM if the expression passes whereas v-show renders all elements to the DOM and then uses the CSS display property to show/hide elements based on expression.
 2. v-if supports v-else and v-else-if directives whereas v-show doesn't support else directives.
 3. v-if has higher toggle costs while v-show has higher initial render costs. i.e, v-show has a performance advantage if the elements are switched on and off frequently, while the v-if has the advantage when it comes to initial render time.
+### What is the purpose of v-for directive?
+The built-in v-for directive allows us to loop through items in an array or object.
+### What is vue instance?
+    Every Vue application works by creating a new Vue instance with the Vue function.
+Generally the variable vm (short for ViewModel) is used to refer Vue instance.
+You can create vue instance as below,
+    ```javascript
+    var vm = new Vue({
+      // options
+    })
+    ```
+    As mentioned in the above code snippets, you need to pass options object.
+You can find the full list of options in the API reference.